Who are we?

 Our fleet increased again in the winter.
 We collected two eights donated to us by Mount Baker Rowing in Seattle.
 John Lind purchased a launch to be used for the up coming Spring Season.
 Silverdale Plumbing allowed us to move our boats from a gravel parking space to our current home the Rowing Alley next to the Port of Silverdale.

 Presently, we are a 30 member club and are rowing six days a week.
-We have 11 different boats going out.
-Whew!
-That is a lot to accomplish in two years.
+That is a lot to accomplish in five years.